 5. Counter proposal

-Explanation: An alternative solution you offer when you disagree with the one already presented.
+Meaning: An alternative solution you offer when you disagree with the one already presented.

 “We came with a counter proposal, but they weren’t open to negotiation.”

-Explanation: A point in a discussion which takes you nowhere because people cannot reach agreement.
+Meaning: A point in a discussion which takes you nowhere because people cannot reach agreement.

 “We reached deadlock quite early in the discussion, because they weren’t willing to listen to our arguments and they didn’t make any counter proposals.”

 Meaning: To highball means to ask for a lot more than you think your partner will agree to offer you.
 On the contrary, when you lowball, you offer much less than you think is acceptable.

 “They started the negotiation by highballing their expectations, but we saw right through it.”

 “I thought my boss was going to lowball by giving me a really small raise, but he was reasonable.”

 Meaning: Something that gives you power in a negotiation.